-The analysis presented in section 6 is based on a validated data extract from December 2017.
-Unlike the NIDD analysis no comparisons across years are made using the NPSDD data due to the issues with coverage.
+The analysis presented in section 6 is based on a validated data extract from December 2017.8 Unlike with the NIDD analysis, no comparisons across years are made using the NPSDD data due to the issues with coverage.

-HSE Key Performance Indicators 2.3
+2.3 HSE Key Performance Indicators

 A range of services are provided by specialist disability service providers throughout the country.
-Through its KPIs the HSE collects information on residential services, day services, respite services, home support, and personal assistant hours.
-Data on these services are also collected by the NIDD and NSPDD.
+Through its KPIs, the HSE collects information on the number of users (days and hours where relevant) of residential services, day services, respite services, home support, and personal assistant hours.
+Data on these services are also collected by the NIDD and NPSDD.9

-National Occupational Guidance System
+2.4 National Occupational Guidance System

 Rehabilitative training (RT) places are provided to individuals for a period of between one and four years.
-The quality of the data in the area of RT is significantly better than that for other areas as a case management system, the 'National Occupational Guidance System', exists.
-This system provides comprehensive data on RT service use, measured in terms of the number of services users and the of whole-time equivalents by age and sex.
+The quality of the data in the area of RT is significantly better than that for other areas thanks to the OGS case management system.
+This system provides comprehensive data on RT service use, measured in terms of the number of service users and the number of whole-time equivalents RT places by age and sex.
 For this reason, we will use it rather than NIDD/NPSDD to include RT in the projection model.
 The analysis presented in section 6 is based on a validated data extract from December 2017.

-3 Methods
+3 METHODS

 The methods used to establish the baseline data for disability services in the following sections vary by service due to the data availability and quality issues outlined in section 2.
 Utilisation profiles by age and sex for disability services are calculated separately for the ID and PSD populations as per the availability of the data.
-Table 1 outlines the services for which baseline utilisation has been established and the data used to do so.
-It also outlines which services will be initially excluded from the Hippocrates Model to project demand for specialist disability services in the future, until the data environment improves.
+Table 1 outlines the services for which baseline utilisation has been established, and the data used to do so.
+It also outlines which services will be initially excluded from the Hippocrates model to project demand for specialist disability services in the future, until the data environment improves.